Could you be our friend?

 Our amazing Youth Board co-designed Glitch with Catherine and Pete from Taming Olivia.
 Together, they wanted to create a resource that was designed by young people, for young people; a way for anyone affected by PANS or PANDAS to be seen, understood, and heard.

-This March, Glitch has a new mission: conquer World Book Day!
-We invite children, families, and supporters to use Glitch as a tool to express themselves creatively, celebrate the stories and voices of our community, and help raise awareness of PANS and PANDAS.
+Now, we invite children, families, supporters and educators to use Glitch as a tool to express themselves creatively, celebrate the stories and voices of our community, and help raise awareness of PANS and PANDAS.

 Glitch comic (mock up)

-• Get your whole class involved by printing out our new profile pictures on sticker paper, or ask your teacher to read Glitch’s comic to the class.
+• Get your whole class involved by printing out our new profile pictures on sticker paper, or reading Glitch’s comic to the class.

-• If your school enjoys Glitch, you could ask for the link to purchase the comic to be shared in school newsletters.
+• If your class enjoys Glitch, you could ask for the link to purchase the comic to be shared in school newsletters, so parents can continue the conversations at home.

-• Your teachers could also use the creative character resource packs from Taming Olivia in the classroom.
+• You could use the creative character resource packs from Taming Olivia in the classroom.
 These are designed to help children engage with and empathise with the challenges faced by our community in fun, creative ways.

-• Also, let your teachers know about our new video for primary-aged children and accompanying guide for educators, both designed to help primary school pupils understand PANS and PANDAS and how to support any affected classmates.
+• We also have a brand new video for primary-aged children and accompanying guide for educators, both designed to help primary school pupils understand PANS and PANDAS and how to support any affected classmates.

 Young community members celebrating Glitch, Olivia and World Book Day!